-Many visitors know about the desolate stretches of beach available along the Padre Island National Seashore near Corpus Christi.
-And, thousands of tourists flock to the sandy shores of South Padre Island each year.
+Texas residents and visitors alike usually know about the desolate stretches of beach along the Padre Island National Seashore near Corpus Christi.
+And thousands visit the resort shores of South Padre Island each year.
 However, few people know about Boca Chica Beach, a stretch of sand at the southernmost point of Texas that combines the best qualities of those more famous Gulf of Mexico shorelines.

 From Brownsville, take Highway 4 east for about 23 miles until it dead-ends in the sand.
-Once you hit the beach, you can either go right to the mouth of the Rio Grande or hang a left and cruise up to the north end, which is direct across from South Padre Island.
+Once you hit the beach, you can either go right to the mouth of the Rio Grande or hang a left and cruise to the north end directly across from South Padre Island.
 Street-licensed vehicles can travel on the sand, but the refuge rules strictly forbid off-roading otherwise.
 The beach is open to from official sunrise to official sunset and entrance is free; you cannot camp or otherwise stay overnight in the refuge.